LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 > rudimentary concurrency support

-C# is the language that makes the async/await paradigm populer.
+C# is the language that makes the async/await paradigm popular.

 > In C#, all references are nullable.